Oregon Addendum

 Under this policy, “family member” means: a spouse, registered domestic partner, or other designated person (if the employee does not have a spouse or registered domestic partner and the designation is made in advance); a child; a parent or legal guardian; a grandparent; a grandchild; a biological, adopted, or foster sibling; a spouse of a sibling; or any individual whose close association with the employee is the equivalent of a family relationship.
 A child includes not only one related biologically, but also one related by adoption, marriage, and/or foster care, a child for whom the employee has legal or physical custody or guardianship, or a child to whom the employee stands in loco parentis.
 A parent includes a biological, foster, stepparent or adoptive parent or legal guardian of the employee, or a person who stood in loco parentis to the employee when they were a minor child.

-If the need for sick leave is foreseeable, employees must provide reasonable advance notice to the Organization and make a reasonable effort to schedule the use of sick days in a manner that does not unduly disrupt the operations of the University of Denver.
+If the need for sick leave is foreseeable, employees must provide reasonable advance notice to the University and make a reasonable effort to schedule the use of sick days in a manner that does not unduly disrupt the operations of University of Denver.
 If the need for sick leave is unforeseeable, employees must provide notice of the need for the leave as soon as practicable.
-If employees are absent for three or more consecutive days, the University of Denver may require reasonable documentation that the paid sick time has been used for a purpose set forth in this policy.
+If employees are absent for three or more consecutive days, University of Denver may require reasonable documentation that the paid sick time has been used for a purpose set forth in this policy.
 Reasonable documentation includes certification from a health care provider; a copy of a police report; a copy of a protective order or other evidence from a court, administrative agency, or attorney; or documentation from an attorney, law enforcement officer, health care professional, licensed mental health professional or counselor, member of the clergy, or victim services provider.

 Sick leave will not accrue during any leave of absence.
-The University of Denver may prohibit employees from using sick leave during any shut down period, except as prohibited by law.
+University of Denver may prohibit employees from using sick leave during any shut down period, except as prohibited by law.
 Any unused sick leave will not be paid upon termination of employment.
-If employees separate from the University of Denver and are rehired within 180 days from their date of separation, their earned but unused sick leave that they had at the time of separation will be reinstated.
+If employees separate from University of Denver and are rehired within 180 days from their date of separation, their earned but unused sick leave that they had at the time of separation will be reinstated.

-Abuse of the Organization’s sick leave policy is dishonest and may lead to termination of employment.
+Abuse of the University’s sick leave policy is dishonest and may lead to termination of employment.
 Employees will not be required to find their replacements for time they take off pursuant to this policy.
-The University of Denver will not retaliate against employees for their use of, or attempt to use, sick days.
+University of Denver will not retaliate against employees for their use of, or attempt to use, sick days.
 In addition, an employee will not be retaliated against for filing a complaint alleging violations of sick leave laws, for cooperating in an investigation or prosecution of an alleged violation of sick leave laws, or opposing any policy, practice, or act prohibited by any applicable sick leave laws.

 Sexual Harassment Policy